 Welcome to Westonci.ca, the place where your questions are answered by a community of knowledgeable contributors.
-Get immediate and reliable answers to your questions from a community of experienced experts on our platform.
-Get precise and detailed answers to your questions from a knowledgeable community of experts on our Q&A platform.
+Our platform offers a seamless experience for finding reliable answers from a network of experienced professionals.
+Explore comprehensive solutions to your questions from a wide range of professionals on our user-friendly platform.

 For more than a century, doctors have been telling patients that a normal body temperature is 98.6 F. This value dates back to a study done by Carl Wunderlich in the mid-1800s.
 More recently, researchers conducted a study to determine whether the “accepted” value for normal body temperature is accurate.
 They collected body temperatures (in degrees Celsius) from 130 healthy individuals.
 A dotplot and numerical summaries of the data are given below.